|

 Complex Instruction Set Computing.
 This design logic is usually associated with microprocessors.
 CISC chips use instructions, or commands, that involve several steps in one.

-Clock Rate The number of pulses emitted from a computer's clock in one second; it determines the rate at which logical or arithmetic gating is performed in a synchronous computer.
+The number of pulses emitted from a computer's clock in one second; it determines the rate at which logical or arithmetic gating is performed in a synchronous computer.
 An electrical current that alternates between high and low voltages.
 The speed of the clock is measured in Megahertz (MHz).

 Clock Speed